quixoticmonk/thoughts/PITCHME.md

 - Selenium WebDriver for manipulating the DOM
 - Cucumber-jvm to sew the above two pieces with steps written in Java
 - Apache Maven as build tool
-- Dockerised version of Selenium GRID
+- Dockerised version of Selenium GRID running on a container as a service model

 ---
 ### Why Gherkin